sYmphoman/minimo/README.md

 ## What is SmartLCD

 It's a combo of electronic and smartphone application.
 It extend all features from original Minimorots EYE LCD and controller.
+The electronic board will interract with most of the e-scooter electronic when you plug it.

 ### What can be done ?